fmcgarry/wedding/README.md

 # Overview

 This repository contains the code for my Wedding website.
-It follows Clean Architecture and implements the CQRS pattern.
+It tries to follow Clean Architecture and utilizes Mediatr to implement the CQRS pattern.
+This code is meant to be exploratory example/demo code, so consistency has been ignored in favor of experimentation.

+The Wedding.Api project is a .NET Minimal API that utilizes a custom Feature registering pattern.
+Classes which implement the `IFeature` interface are discovered and registered to the Service Collection automatically during startup through the _FeatureExtensions.RegisterFeatures_ `IServiceCollection` extension method.
+The _FeatureExtensions.MapFeatureEndpoints_ `WebApplication` extension method is used to register all Minimal API endpoints in the feature by calling _IFeature.MapEndpoints_.

 # Setup